Dynamical Boson Stars: Introduction

 \section{Introduction}

 Particle-like objects have a very long and broad history in science, arising long before Newton's corpuscles of light, and spanning the range from fundamental to astronomical.
-In the mid-1950s, John Wheeler sought to construct stable, particle-like solutions from only the smooth, classical fields of electromagnetism coupled to general relativity~\cite{Wheeler:1955zz,Power:1957zz}.
-Such solutions would represent something of a ``gravitational atom,'' but the solutions Wheeler found, which he called \emph{geons}, were unstable.
-However in the following decade, Kaup replaced electromagnetism with a complex scalar field~\cite{Kaup:1968zz}, and found \emph{Klein--Gordon geons} that, in all their guises, have become well-known as today's \emph{boson stars} (see Section~II of~\cite{Schunck:2003kk} for a discussion of the naming history of boson stars).
+In the mid-1950s, John Wheeler sought to construct stable, particle-like solutions from only the smooth, classical fields of electromagnetism coupled to general relativity \citep{Wheeler:1955zz,Power:1957zz}.
+Such solutions would represent something of a ``gravitational atom'', but the solutions Wheeler found, which he called \emph{geons}, were unstable.
+However, in the following decade, Kaup replaced electromagnetism\footnote{But see the discussion \CP{of oscillatons with a real vector field in Sect.~\ref{subsection:varieties_oscillatons}} and of geons in AdS in Sect.~\ref{sec:other}.} with a complex scalar field \citep{Kaup:1968zz}, and found \emph{Klein--Gordon geons} that, in all their guises, have become well-known as today's \emph{boson stars} (see Sect.~II of \citealt{Schunck:2003kk} for a discussion of the naming history of boson stars).

 As compact, stationary configurations of scalar field bound by gravity, boson stars are called upon to fill a number of different roles.
 Most obviously, could such solutions actually represent astrophysical objects, either observed directly or indirectly through its gravity?
 Instead, if constructed larger than a galaxy, could a boson star serve as the dark matter halo that explains the flat rotation curve observed for most galaxies?